BenjaminTuckerInstitute/Liberty/9/52/liberty.md

 “Do you think liberty is good for everybody?” said a thoughtful woman to me; “take the many instances of unbridled power, the Roman emperors, for example; surely they had freedom; was it well that they should?”

 So people question before the complete notion of liberty fills their minds.
-The burglar, is be not free?
+The burglar, is he not free?
 The wife-beater, is he not free?

 But how about the other people? we ask in reply.
 When the Roman emperors ruled, they may have been free, but how about the people whom they ruled, were they free?
 So the burglar may be free, but those whom he robs surely are coerced.
 And the wife-beater, he too may be free to beat his wife, by virtue of his physical strength, but is she free?